qxxxb/sudoku_solver/README.md

 ./TestHarnessGenetic tests/sample4 200 0.1 200 0 2 1
 ```

-### 9-Sudoku
+#### 9-Sudoku

-When I tested, it solved it twice within 6 minutes, then never again.
+Note: this probably will not find the solution, but may find something close.
 ```
-./TestHarnessGenetic tests/sample9 1024 0.01 256 0 0 8
+./TestHarnessGenetic tests/sample9 1024 0.01 256 0 0 4
 ```